angeloilardi/world-ranks/README.md

 ![screenshot](./public/images/Screenshot%202025-05-12%20at%2017.26.47.png)

-Web app with insightful data abot every single countty in the world.
+Web app with insightful data abot every single country in the world.
 What's the most populous country?
 What language do they speak?
-What currency do the use?
+What currency do they use?

 ### What I learned

 The biggest learning was how to best approach sorting and filtering of data.
 I used plain JS for this purpose but I might look for a library that does that in the future.
-Another fun part was masterind TypeScript to make sure the app has a rock solid type safety in place.
+Another fun part was mastering TypeScript to make sure the app has a rock solid type safety in place.

 ### Useful resources